 Australia, Japan, South Korea, and the USA were the world leaders in high-definition television.
 Europe lagged behind.
 Germany, Europe’s largest TV market, was slow to start HDTV broadcasts, falling behind even Austria and Switzerland.

-Germany began its conversion to digital television (DVB-T) in 2003, much earlier than the USA.
-That’s an essential step for HDTV, so you’d think that Germany also would have been one of the first countries to introduce hi-def TV broadcasts, but you would be wrong!
+Germany began its conversion to digital television (DVB) in 2003.
+That’s an essential step for digital HDTV, so you’d think that Germany also would have been one of the first countries to introduce hi-def TV broadcasts, but you would be wrong!
 In fact, the much smaller countries of Austria and Switzerland beat Germany in HDTV.
 While Germany’s public broadcasters, ARD and ZDF, didn’t broadcast in HD until August 2009 (for the IAAF World Championship athletic games in Berlin), Austrian and Swiss TV broadcast HD for the 2008 World Cup Games.

 |More on The German Way